ibm-cloud-docs/power-iaas/volume-snapshot-clone.md

 ### Creating a snapshot
 {: #create-snapshot-taking}

-With the snapshot interface you can create a relationship between your source disks and a target disks at a defined time, for example **T1**.
+With the snapshot interface, you can create a relationship between your source disks and a target disk at a defined time, for example **T1**.
 Target disks are created as part of creating a snapshot operation.
-The snapshot operation tracks the changes made to the source disk beyond **T1** time.
+The snapshot operation tracks the changes that are made to the source disk beyond **T1** time.
 Thus, you can restore the source disks to their **T1** state at a later point in time.

 #### Use case
 {: #create-snapshot-taking-usecase}

 The snapshot feature has several use cases.
 Consider the following example:
 - An administrator plans to upgrade the middleware.
-If the upgrade to the middleware fails, the administrator has to restore the source disk to its original state.
+If the upgrade to the middleware fails, the administrator must restore the source disk to its original state.
 - The administrator completes the following steps:
     1. Initiate the snapshot of the source disk where the middleware information resides by using the [API command](/apidocs/power-cloud#pcloud-pvminstances-snapshots-post).
 A snapshot of the source disk is created.
     2. Upgrade the middleware.
     3. If the upgrade fails, the administrator restores the source disk by using the snapshot.
     4. If the upgrade succeeds, the administrator deletes the snapshot.

 You can initiate multiple snapshot operations.
-However, these concurrent snapshot operations occur on different set of disks.
+However, these concurrent snapshot operations occur on different sets of disks.
 {: note}

 ### Creating a snapshot by using API or CLI commands